cybercolombia/cybercolombia.github.io/_pages/events/quantum_day.md

 | 3:30 PM - 4:10 PM | High-Performance Quantum Programming | Theory and practice of efficient quantum-classical workflows |
 | 4:10 PM - 4:40 PM | Frontiers of Research | Emerging trends in quantum software and hybrid algorithms |
 | 4:40 PM - 5:00 PM | Conclusion and next steps | Key takeaways and further learning pathways |

+### Instructor

+Catalina Albornoz Anzola holds dual degrees in Mechanical and Electronic Engineering from Universidad de Los Andes.
+She also holds two Master’s degrees: one in Control Engineering and Information Technologies, and another in Control and Industrial Informatics from French institutions.
+In addition, she earned a Master’s degree in Electronic and Computer Engineering from Universidad de Los Andes [LinkedIn](https://www.linkedin.com/in/catalinaalbornoz/).

 ## Official Language